 The Consumer Finance Law Review: Hungary

 Consumer protection in the financial sector has developed greatly in Hungary over the past few years.
-After the financial crisis in 2008, certain provisions have been amended or implemented in Hungarian legislation (also via EU laws) to prevent another financial crisis.
+After the financial crisis in 2008 and the covid-19 pandemic, certain provisions have been amended or implemented in Hungarian legislation (also via EU laws) to prevent another financial crisis.

 Legislative and regulatory framework